Oxford Circus tube station: Incidents and accidents

+Renaming

+In 2011, Australian winemaker Oxford Landing was in talks to 'rename' the station after its product, by changing the name on all signage; the deal eventually broke down due to intellectual property concerns over the London Underground logo, although TfL claimed the talks were only ever "informal".

 Station building

 Bakerloo and Central lines

 The CLR and BSWR had separate surface buildings and lift shafts.
 The station buildings, which remain today as exits from the station, were built on very confined plots on either side of Argyll Street on the south side of Oxford Street, just east of the circus itself.
 The stations as originally built were entirely separate, but connecting passages were soon provided at platform level.
 The surviving Central London Railway building to the east of Argyll Street is the best surviving example of stations designed by Harry Bell Measures, and the Bakerloo line building to the west is a classic Leslie Green structure.
 Both are Grade II listed since 20 July 2011.

 Almost from the outset, overcrowding has been a constant problem, and there have been numerous improvements to the facilities and below-ground arrangements to deal with this.
 After much discussion between the then two separate operators, a major reconstruction began in 1912.
 This entailed a new ticket hall, serving both lines, being built in the basement of the Bakerloo station, with the Bakerloo lifts removed and new deep-level escalators opened down to the Bakerloo line level.
 Access to the CLR was by way of existing deep-level subways.
 The new works came into use on 9 May 1914 with the CLR lifts still available for passengers.
 By 1923 even this rearrangement was unable to cope, so a second rebuilding began.
 This involved a second set of escalators being built directly down to the Central line and the CLR station building becoming exit-only.
 On 2 October 1928, a third escalator leading to the Bakerloo platforms was opened.
 Unusually, lifts came back into prominence at an Underground station when, in 1942, a set of high-speed lifts came into use, largely used as an exit route from the Central line platforms directly to the Argyll Street exit building.

 The station was closed between 31 August and 20 November 1939 to facilitate flood protection works for the preparation of The Second World War.
 Although street access was closed, trains still called, and interchange between the Bakerloo and Central lines was still possible within the station.